Buenos Aires – A Cosmopolitan City of Stunning Architecture & Unforgettable Attractions

 What can I do in Buenos Aires?

-Top experiences include exploring neighbourhoods like San Telmo, Palermo, and La Boca, watching a live tango show, visiting the Recoleta Cemetery, or taking a stroll along the Puerto Madero waterfront.
-Don’t miss the chance to try a traditional Argentine steak with Malbec, or enjoy a night out at one of the city’s many parrillas and cocktail bars.
+Top experiences in Buenos Aires include exploring neighbourhoods such as San Telmo, Palermo and La Boca, watching a live tango show, visiting Recoleta Cemetery and strolling along the Puerto Madero waterfront.
+Be sure to sample traditional Argentine cuisine, including a classic steak paired with Malbec, and enjoy the city's thriving dining scene, from local parrillas to contemporary cocktail bars.

 What kind of holiday packages include Buenos Aires?